v-cherian/GANComposer/README.md

 ## Setup

-To install `midi` package, execute the following to install directly from git:
+Install the following packages with pip:

 ```
+pip install torch
+pip install pandas
 pip install git+https://github.com/vishnubob/python-midi@feature/python3
 ```

+Note: do not install midi via `pip install py-midi`.
+This will result in `AttributeError: module 'midi' has no attribute 'Pattern'` when training.
+The last `pip install` line above installs directly from git which should not produce this error.

 ## Status